 How To Clean Your Headlights With Coca-Cola

 I use coca cola to clean many things, and it’s so scary.
 I used to drink so much coca cola and when I saw that people actually clean with it, I stopped drinking it.
 Now I use it to clean my foggy headlights.
 And I can say that it’s doing a pretty good job.

-- Start off by wiping the dirt from your headlights with some towel soaked in water.
+- Start off by wiping the dirt from your headlights with a towel soaked in water.

 - Apply the coca cola on your headlights.
 You can either spray the Coca-Cola (if you have a spray bottle) or soak a sponge or a towel and apply it on your headlights.